 Picture

-Further south along the beach, there is another volcanic wall and small passageway that leads to another cove.
+Further south along the beach, there is another volcanic wall and a small passageway that leads to another cove.

 Picture